feng-li/movingknots/README.md

 ### Run inside R

-You only need to use the `source` function to source the setup template and it will run automatically and the summary of the results will be printed on the R console.
+* You only need to use the `source` function to source the setup template and it will run automatically and the summary of the results will be printed on the R console.

 ### Run with Rscript

+* Make sure that

+        #!/usr/bin/Rscript

+  or

+       #!/usr/bin/env Rscript

+  is on the first line of your R script.

 * You need make sure the script is executable

         chmod +x rajan_example.R

-* And then just execute it like other bash script
+* And then just execute it like other bash scripts

         ./rajan_example.R